ohata-toast/RDS/en/db-instance-gov.md

 DB instances running on a hypervisor that requires maintenance must be migrated to the hypervisor where maintenance has been completed.

 You can start migrating DB instances from the NHN Cloud console.
-When you select a specific DB instance according to the DB configuration and migrate it, if the associated DB instance (for example, Slave instance) is also an inspection target, it proceeds with the migration together.
+When you select a specific DB instance according to the parameter and migrate it, if the associated DB instance (for example, Slave instance) is also an inspection target, it proceeds with the migration together.
 Follow the guide below to use the migration feature on the console.
 Navigate to the project where the specified DB instance to be checked.